mbohlool/client-java/proposal/clients.md

 - sig: sig-api-machinery

 #Support
-All of these clients are supported by kuberenetes
-[API Machinery special interest group](https://github.com/kubernetes/community/tree/master/sig-api-machinery).
+All of these clients are going to be supported by kuberenetes [API Machinery special interest group](https://github.com/kubernetes/community/tree/master/sig-api-machinery).